Ali Shojaei (footballer, born 1997)

-Ali Shojaei (علی شجاعی; born 27 January 1997) is an Iranian professional football player who plays as a winger for Persian Gulf Pro League club Nassaji.
+Ali Shojaei (علی شجاعی; born 27 January 1997) is an Iranian professional football player who plays as a winger for Persian Gulf Pro League club Kheybar Khorramabad.

 Club career

 Saipa

 He started his career with Saipa youth levels.
 He promoted to first team by Majid Jalali in winter 2015 and made his debut for Saipa in on October 19, 2015, against Tractor Sazi as a substitute for Ali Zeynali.

 Persepolis

 On 8 September 2020, Shojaei signed a two-year contract with Persian Gulf Pro League champions Persepolis.

 Return to Nassaji Mazandaran

 on 23 June 2022, Shojaei joined Nassaji on a new one-year deal.